 1. Data controller

-The data controller responsible for data collection, data processing and data use is the operator of the website www.lindner-fischer.com.
+The person responsible for data collection, data processing and data use is the operator of the website www.lindner-fischer.com

 Lindner & Fischer